-And this is fine for the vast majority of things you need to do.
-The problem only arises once you want to push beyond those basics and start building more significant muscle.
+And this is fine for most things you need to do.
+However, the problem only arises once you want to push beyond those basics and start building more significant muscle.
 And in particular, it comes when you try to build leg strength.
 Because it is much more challenging to train your legs with bodyweight or even with basic dumbbells, so let’s look at what you can do to solve this minor challenge.

 First, don’t write dumbbells off completely.
 These can build leg strength as long as you know how.
-However, using heavy enough weights and performing shoulder presses, for example, you can make your squats quite tricky, and even if you do not approach the weights, you use them for deadlifts or squats.
-In all honestly, the legs have quite a lot of slow-twitch muscle fiber (we rely on them to get around all day, after all), and this means that they respond well to training with lighter weights and higher volumes.
+However, using heavy enough weights and performing shoulder presses, for example, can make your squats quite tricky, and even if you do not approach the weights, you use them for deadlifts or squats.
+Honestly, the legs have a lot of slow-twitch muscle fiber (we rely on them to get around all day, after all), so they respond well to training with lighter weights and higher volumes.